 Mentor teachers must always be present to supervise a teacher candidate in the clinical placement classroom, without exception.
 Teacher candidates should never be left alone with K-12 students.
-If the mentor teacher must leave the classroom for any reason, another school employee should be asked to take responsibility for the K-12 students in the room.
+If the mentor teacher must leave the classroom for any reason and is still able to monitor the classroom (for example, sitting in the hallway), this is acceptable; however, if the mentor teacher is away from the classroom and unable to monitor the classroom environment, another school employee should be asked to take responsibility for the K-12 students in the room.